freiburg-ai/freiburg-ai.github.io/README.md

 ### How to get involved?

-In case you want to be part of organization team, please [drop us an email](mailto:treppner@imbi.uni-freiburg.de).
+If you want to be part of the organization team or get emails from us regarding nextgen_ai activities, please [drop us an email](mailto:treppner@imbi.uni-freiburg.de).